NOTE: Analysis is mixed in with the relation of

 (5) In his room, seated before the mirror, Ike looks at his reflection and throws down the rest of the whiskey.
 He gets his bag.
 (6) The Fusco brothers and the other police separate to enter the building.
 (7) Ike steps out into the hall, leaving.
 He is stopped by police at one end (8-9) so he goes in the opposite direction and is confronted by the Fuscos.
 (10) T tells him that he's under arrest "for attempted murder".
 D. says, "We have your palm print."
 T says, "As a matter of fact, Ike, we have your whole palm."

 (11) Ike drops his bag.
 He raises his arms and we see that his right hand, which had been covered by a jacket, is wholly bandaged, the gauze extending up to his elbow.

 We are left with the question of who is JT?
 The envelope for Spike, that contained the information for the hits on Lorraine and Dougie, began at Duncan's office, where he handled it so as not to leave any prints.
 The next we see the envelope, it was being slid under Ike's door.
 It would seem that there was an intermediary and Ike is perhaps unaware that he was working for Duncan.
 Certainly he's unaware he was working for Mr. C.

 We're relieved to have Ike the Spike out of the picture and that Cooper-Dougie won't have to deal with him again.
 But we suspect Dougie is one of the double-header hits that Mr. C has told Hutch and Chantal wait them in Las Vegas.
 We don't know who the other person would be.
 Janey?
 Duncan?

-(1) Cut to radiant sun beams above trees and pan down to the sun radiant through the trees above the Twin Peaks Sheriff's department.
+(1) Cut to radiant sun beams above trees and pan down to the Twin Peaks Sheriff's department.

 Twin Peaks' Sheriff's Department in part nine